 The card acceptance device, just as in case of Online Authentication, produces an unpredictable number and asks the token to sign it.
 Upon receiving the signed number from the token (as it were a signed document), the card acceptance device verifies the signature without any participation of the card issuer or other agent host.

 This method becomes more and more popular but, it requires more cryptographic power and some card acceptance devices and contactless cards (tokens) can be slow.
-Apart from that, there are still many rather old contactless cards in the world that do not have this feature and require online authentication by the issuer host.
+Some old cards combined with validators with slow computers may add up to half a second to the tap latency.

 This makes the validators “members” of the closed loop, the particular transit system.
 Validators that do not belong to this family (do not have these specific encryption keys) cannot tell whether the alien contactless closed loop card is genuine or not.